zhaonat/py-maxwell-fd3d/README.md

 # Examples

-1. Dipole in Vacuum (vacuum.ipynb): a radiating dipole in vacuum with the domain truncated by a PML.
+1. Dipole in Vacuum (vacuum.ipynb): a radiating dipole(s) (there are two, one in x and y) in vacuum with the domain truncated by a PML.

 2. Plane Wave (plane-wave test, unidirectional plane wave source)

 3. Photonic Crystal Slab: lgmres

-4. 3D waveguide
+4. 3D waveguide (with a point dipole source)

 ![Alt text](./img/vacuum_slices.png?raw=true "Title")